karthi209/preseed-iso/README.md

 ## Requirements

 - Windows PowerShell 5.1 or later
-- [Windows ADK](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install) - uires the the powershell script requires the oscdimg component of the Windows ADK, but it's just easier to install as a kit
+- [Windows ADK](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install) - the powershell script requires the `oscdimg` component of the Windows ADK, but it's just easier to install as a kit

 ## Usage